 Tip: Planning is key to everything.
 Prioritize work weekly, since new things can come up on a daily basis.
-Project Management tools are very useful for helping to keep your team organized.
+Project Management tools are very useful for helping to keep your team organized and manage multiple projects at once.
 If changes occur, make sure they are communicated to the team.

 5. Failure to communicate properly

 Although it might seem strange, among the Project Management mistakes, the inability to have an effective and proper communication is one of the most common.

 Many PMs communicate a lot in the beginning, but once the project is underway, they do not pay as much attention to it and neglect frequent communication with the team.

 As a PM, you need to keep everyone informed with the latest decisions, project status, risks, and issues.
 Lack of communication will lead to confusion and misunderstandings, as well as a loss of trust in the PM and the project itself.